merrafelice/merrafelice.github.io/index.md

 ## About Me

-*Welcome!* I am Felice Antonio Merra a Ph.D.
-Candidate working on Security and Adversarial Machine Learning on Recommender Systems.
-I am joining Amazon Science as an Applied Scientist starting from 15th November 2021 in the Search Team.
+*Welcome!* I am Felice Antonio Merra an Applied Scientist at Amazon.com working on Information Retrieval and Netural Language Processing.

-I am earning my Ph.D. in Computer Science and Engineering at Department of Electrical Engineering and Information Technology, Polytechnic University of Bari [@PolibaOfficial](https://twitter.com/PolibaOfficial) working with Prof. Tommaso Di Noia.
-I did a Summer Internship as Applied Scientist at Amazon.com in the Amazon Search and Personalization Team.
+I am a Ph.D.
+Candidate working on Security and Adversarial Machine Learning on Recommender Systems at Department of Electrical Engineering and Information Technology, Polytechnic University of Bari [@PolibaOfficial](https://twitter.com/PolibaOfficial) working with Prof. Tommaso Di Noia.

+I did a Summer Internship as Applied Scientist at Amazon.com in the Amazon Search and Personalization Team, and a research Visiting at Knowledge Media Institute under the supervision of Prof. Enrico Motta.

 **Email**: [felice.merra@poliba.it](mailto:felice.merra@poliba.it)

 ## Important News
+* **[Highlight]** A novel visual based recommender model accepted in a short paper at ECIR 2022.
 * **[Highlight]** [Best Short Paper Nominations](http://www.cikm2021.org/programme/best-paper-nominations): A Formal Analysis of Recommendation Quality of Adversarially-trained Recommenders at CIKM 2021
 * **[Highlight]** [MIT-IBM Watson AI Lab best paper award](https://sites.google.com/view/advml/Home?authuser=0): Understanding the Effects of Adversarial Personalized Ranking Optimization Method on Recommendation Quality at  AdvML@KDD 2021
-* **[Highlight]** ***[Elliot](https://github.com/sisinflab/elliot)*** - An Open-source Library for Recommendation System Experiments has been accepted as Respurce Paper at SIGIR2021.
-[Paper](https://arxiv.org/abs/2103.02590).
-Novel visual and adversarial features available in the novel release (v0.3+)

 ----------------------------------------------------------------------------------